 Don’t ignore ankle pain

 It’s tempting to treat ankle pain on your own with rest, ice, elevation, and maybe bandaging.
 But ignoring ankle pain or opting for home remedies allows any underlying injury to get worse.
 In some cases, it can lead to recurrent ankle injuries that can limit your ability to take part in the sports you love.

 Like other joint injuries, ankle injuries and unusual ankle symptoms need prompt medical attention to prevent more serious problems in the future.
-If you have an ankle issue, book an appointment online or call the office to learn how Dr. Nickson can help.
+If you have an ankle issue, call us at (972) 547-0047 or book an appointment online to learn how Dr. Nickson can help.